-- Strategy 2.1: Schedule meetings and events at convenient times and locations; - Strategy 2.2: Establish access for persons with disabilities to obtain information and participation opportunities; - Strategy 2.3: Plan public involvement activities and events to be geographically dispersed throughout the LSMPO area; - Strategy 2.4: Focus public involvement activities and events to target a diverse group of participants; and - Strategy 2.5: Produce public information to be available in a format for traditionally underserved populations.
+- Strategy 2.1: Schedule meetings and events at convenient times and locations, including virtual meetings in times of crisis. - Strategy 2.2: Provide access for persons with disabilities to obtain information and participate in MPO events and meetings, including virtual participation as available. - Strategy 2.3: Plan public involvement activities and events to be geographically dispersed throughout the LSMPO area. - Strategy 2.4: Focus public involvement activities and events to target a diverse group of participants. - Strategy 2.5: Produce public information in a format that is engaging and easily accessible for traditionally underserved populations.